Best Practices for Creating Connectors

 Caching

-Use caching for frequently retrieved objects to reduce redundant database actions.
+Use caching to reduce redundant database action for frequently retrieved objects.

 Domain Model

-A connector exposes the data of underlying system using its domain model.
-Consider the following during the domain model design so that app performs well:
+A connector exposes the data of the underlying system using its domain model.
+Consider the following during the domain model design to ensure proper app performance:

-• Do not expose the full data model complexity of the underlying source system in the connector domain model to facilitate easy data exchange.
-Try to only expose those pieces that are relevant for implementing your connector inside of the application of the implementing developer.
+- Do not expose the full data model complexity of the underlying source system in the connector domain model to facilitate easy data exchange.
+Try to only expose those pieces that are relevant for implementing your connector in the application of the implementing developer.

-• Limit levels of inheritance and associations to not more than two, using persistable entities.
-In case of NPEs, this is not an issue, so consider using NPEs where possible.
+- Limit levels of inheritance and associations to no more than two, using persistable entities.
+This is not an issue for NPEs, so consider using them where possible.

-• Consider adding indices where relevant.
-And make sure to add them in a way that they make sense with the querying logic in your connector and/or use cases for implementing apps.
+- Consider adding indices where relevant.
+Make sure to add them in a way that they make sense with the querying logic in your connector and/or use cases for implementing apps.

-• Keep your persistable entities from growing too large.
-You may do this by adding a cleanup scheduled event scheduled event, which you should make configurable via constants (for example, for the batch size used to remove {x} amount of objects at a time).
+- Keep your persistable entities from growing too large.
+You may do this by adding a scheduled cleanup event, which you should make configurable via constants.
+An example of this is removing {x} amount of objects at a time.

-• Add a flexible but secure set of entity access rules based on the module roles that you add for access to the module.
+- Add a flexible but secure set of entity access rules based on the module roles that you add.
 Keep in mind the use cases for your connector.
-If you are able to avoid any persistable data, that is recommended.
+Mendix recommends you avoid any persistable data.

 Configuration

-Configuration should ensure that your connector can be used in different settings without changes to the module itself.
+You should set up your configuration in such a way as to ensure that your connector can be used in different settings without changes to the module itself.
 This means that upon deployment or after deployment your connector can be configured to connect to the relevant services.

 Using constants is the way to deal with configuration that aligns with the Twelve-Factor Architecture cloud-native approach.